Basement humidity: why it happens and what to do

-How do you know if you have a problem with humidity in your basement?
+How to know if you have a problem with humidity in your basement?
 Touch, look and smell.
 Feeling or smelling moisture when going down to the basement or seeing some water-affected areas are often signs that the humidity is too high.
 Such a situation is not to be taken lightly since it can cause significant damage to your home and your health.
 Fortunately, there are solutions to fix it!

 Before undertaking anything, it is important to know the risks associated with moisture in a basement, the causes, as well as how to get rid of it.